Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: Simulation Results

-In this subsection, we focus the case when the CSI is available at the BS.
+In this subsection, we consider the case when there is a direct channel link between the BS and the device.
+The channel gain of the direct channel is assumed to be $\eta=10$.

-In Fig. \ref{fig4}, the ADR is shown as a function of SNR for two different values of $N$.
-The curves labelled as `Numerical', `Approximation' and `Asymptotic' correspond to (\ref{g5}), (\ref{g8}) and (\ref{gd8}), respectively.
-Again, Shannon's capacity is also shown for comparison purposes.
-It is observed from Fig. \ref{fig4} that all the curves except Shannon's capacity coincide with each other, which confirms the accuracy of our derived results.
-A constant gap between Shannon's capacity and ADR is observed in Fig. \ref{fig4}, the value of which can be calculated as $\frac{Q^{-1}( \varepsilon)}{\sqrt{M} \log (2)}$.
-Also, the ADR is shown to be increasing with SNR, and larger values of $N$ yield higher ADR.
-By comparing Fig. \ref{fig2} with Fig. \ref{fig4}, for the case of $N=20$ and ${\rm{SNR}}=0\ \rm{dB}$, 3 bits per channel use and 7.4 bits per channel use are respectively achieved without CSI and with CSI.
-This demonstrate the necessity of obtaining CSI for transmission design.
+In Fig. \ref{fig3}, the ADR is shown as a function of SNR for two different values of $N$.
+The similar trend to Fig. \ref{fig1} is observed in Fig. \ref{fig3}.
+In particular, the ADR increases with the values of SNR, and there is a roughly constant gap of 0.5 bit per channel between the Shannon capacity and that of the ADR based on short packet capacity theory.
+In addition, a larger value of $N$ produces a higher ADR.
+By comparing Fig.~\ref{fig3}-(a) with Fig.~\ref{fig1}-(a), the ADR achieved by the case with direct link has a performance gain of 0.2 bit per channel use over the case without direct link when the SNR is equal to -16 dB.
+However, by comparing the case of $N=50$ with the case of $N=100$ when SNR is equal to -10 dB, we can find 2 bits per channel use can be achieved, which demonstrate the efficiency of using more reflecting elements.

-Finally, in Fig. \ref{fig5}, we illustrate the ADEP versus the SNR for different values of $N$.
-The curves labelled as `Numerical' and `Linerization' are obtained from (\ref{cdscdsr}) and (\ref{g17}), respectively.
-From Fig. \ref{fig5}-(a) about the case of $N=20$, the results obtained from `Numerical' and `Linerization' are consistent with the simulation results, which again verifies the accuracy of our derived results.
-However, for the case of $N=40$ in Fig. \ref{fig5}-(b), the Linerization curve has a little discrepancy with the simulation results.
-By comparing Fig. \ref{fig5} with Fig. \ref{fig3}, significant performance gains can be obtained by using CSI over the case without CSI.
+Fig.~\ref{fig4} illustrates the ADEP versus SNR for different values of $N$.
+From Fig.~\ref{fig4}-(a), we can observe that when the SNR is smaller than -30 dB, the derived results are consistent with the simulation results, and can achieve the ADEP as low as $10^{-7}$, which is sufficient for some URLLC applications.
+However, in the high SNR regime, there is a gap between the derived results and the simulation results, which is mainly due to the approximation error of the linearization technique in the high SNR regime.
+For Fig.~\ref{fig4}-(b), the similar decreasing trend between the `Derived results' and simulation results is observed, and thus the derived results can be used for revealing the diversity order of the ADEP.